 - One incision is made and a small video camera is inserted to show the heart.

 - The surgeon uses remote-controlled surgical instruments to perform the surgery.

 - Sometimes, a heart-lung bypass machine is used during this procedure.

 Heart Surgery Recovery

 Recovery in the Hospital

-After surgery, you'll typically spend 1 or 2 days in an intensive care unit (ICU).
-Your heart rate, blood pressure, and oxygen levels will be checked regularly during this time.
+After surgery, the patient needs to spend 1 or 2 days in an intensive care unit (ICU).
+The doctor will keep a check on the oxygen levels, blood pressure, and heart rate.

-After you leave the ICU, you'll be moved to a less intensive care area of the hospital for 3 to 5 days before going home.
+After spending 1 or 2 days at ICU, the patient will be transferred to a less intensive care area in the hospital for 3 to 5 days.

 Recovery at Home